 - To view Internet headers

 - To designate the mail account used to send a message by Microsoft Outlook

 Add Outlook.com account to your profile using auto account setup to create a Microsoft Exchange account.
 If you want to use POP3 or IMAP, you'll need to set the account up manually.
 Server names are in Outlook.com's Options.

 POP3 will work with any email client that uses POP3, including Outlook 2002 and earlier.
 Only mail in the Inbox is downloaded to the local computer.

 Instructions for POP3 accounts can be found here: Online Services for Outlook

-Outlook 2007 and Outlook 2010 have improved support for IMAP accounts, including the ability to choose what folder to use for Sent items (online or local) and in Outlook 2010, to choose a Deleted Items folder.
+Outlook has improved support for IMAP accounts.
+Outlook 2007 added the ability to choose what folder to use for Sent items (online or local) and in Outlook 2010, to choose a Deleted Items folder.
 Outlook 2013 and above removed these options and use the folders designated by the IMAP server.

 For more information on using IMAP accounts in Outlook, see Configure and Use IMAP Accounts